tonylindeberg/pygabor/README.md

 The current focus of code is with regard to auditory spectrograms.
 With minor modifications, the approach is, however, also applicable to computing spectrograms for other application domains.

-For examples of how to use these functions for computing different types of time-causal or non-causal spectrograms, see the enclosed Jupyter notebook
+For examples of how to use these functions for computing different types of time-causal or non-causal spectrograms, please see the enclosed Jupyter notebook
 [spectrogramdemo.ipynb](https://github.com/tonylindeberg/pygabor/blob/main/spectrogramdemo.ipynb).

-## Installation
+## Installation:

 This package is available
 through pip and can installed by